-Professor Bin Li
+Professor Yuwen Li

-Bin Li’s recent book-publications include:
+Yuwen Li’s recent publications include:

 - Li, The Judicial System and Reform in Post-Mao China: Stumbling Towards Justice (Farnham: Ashgate), 283pp;